ar4/deepwave/docs/pytorch.rst

 **Automatic Differentiation (Autograd)**

 The second, and arguably more crucial, difference is PyTorch's autograd system.
-It allows you to automatically compute gradients through complex chains of operations, enabling inversion and optimization tasks by simply defining the forward pass of your calculations.
+It allows you to automatically compute gradients through complex chains of operations, enabling inversion and optimisation tasks by simply defining the forward pass of your calculations.

 Let's illustrate with a simple example: